 - Go to Extensions→Add-ons→Get add-ons

-- Search for Amigo and install
+- Search for Amigo and install it.

-Get the API endpoint URL
+Get the Google Search API endpoint URL

 Under Required Parameters in the query field, enter the keyword that you want to scrape Google Search results–eg. metaverse.
 You can also use a combination of words as a query.

-Then fill in the optional parameters to filter the results.
+Then fill in the optional parameters to filter the search results.
 These parameters are however, as the name suggests, not required.
-In the example below, the region is set to the US, and will return the top 20 results in English sorted by relevance.
+In the example below, the region is set to US, and will return the top 20 results in English sorted by relevance.

 After filling in the parameters, click the Test Endpoint to run the query and verify whether the API is working.
 If it is, then we should see the results returned in JSON format.

-Change the language to Shell→cURL.
-The query parameters are appended in the URL so that we do not have to enter the parameter manually to import the data to Google Sheets.
+Change the language to Shell→cURL from (Node.js) Axios.
+The query parameters are appended in the URL so that we do not have to enter the parameter manually to pull the Google Search results to Google Sheets.

-Import the data to Google Sheets
+Import the Google Search results to Google Sheets

-Open Google Sheets and launch the Amigo add-on from the sheet into which you want to fill the data.
+Open Google Sheets and launch Amigo to retrieve the Google Search results and pull the data to Google Sheets.
 To connect to Amigo, click Extensions→Amigo→Connect.

 We’ll be presented with a list of sources to connect and import data.
 Select Custom API.